 “Blockchain is not just coding.
 Blockchain is adaptable to yourself, blockchain can be personalised to each and everyone of us and it’s all about how you want to enter this world and how you want to learn about it”

 What I’ve learned in my brief time in this space, is that this is all true.
 You don’t need to be a coder to talk and work with blockchain.
-You don’t need to have a computer engineering degree to be in the blockchain world.
+You don’t need to have an computer engineering degree to be in the blockchain world.
 You can tailor your experience according to your needs and your skills, you can learn about blockchain even if you don’t understand anything about computer or financing, it’s really all about how you want to learn it.
-You can reach out to communities, to network and to meet experts and learn about blockchain from the actual people that create it and have been working with it since the beginning.
+You can reach out to communities, to network and reach out to experts and learn about blockchain from the actual people that create it and have been working with it since the beginning.

 Not only you don’t need to have a computer engineering degree to be part of blockchain, but this industry can also be applied to various fields, just like Kyri Andreou said:

 “Blockchain can help people that don’t have a state, that don’t have an identity or financial services.
 These are all things we take for granted but for certain people, like the Rohingya, having all of this is something special.
-There are some problems with the current financial system and blockchain technology can help with building a new architecture for it, re-inventing it to get a more fair distribution and a more accountable one to help disadvantaged people”
+There a some problems with the current financial system and blockchain technology can help with building a new architecture for it, re-inventing it to get a more fair distribution and a more accountable one to help disadvantaged people”

-Another very important point raising from the audience and the panel was about startups and how they should move in this space.
+Another very important point raising from the audience and the panel was about startups and how should they move in this space.

 First of all: get your team in place.
 Just like Kirsten Roy-Reid said:

-“Whenever you have a project, whether it is an ICO or something else, you need to surround yourself with people that are good in different aspects.
+“Whenever you have a project, whether it is an ICO or something else, you need to surround with people that are good in different aspects.
 Surround yourself with a team that will work with you and that will help you bring your vision to shape.
 Blockchain is not just coders and developers, blockchain is also business people, communities, marketing and much more”

 More advices on this subject came also from Max Lautenschläger: